April 5, 2016

-Funding for a new National Institute for Smart Data Innovation (NISDI) in Newcastle was announced by Chancellor Osborne in last month’s Budget, which is set to support 1000 jobs in the region.
+Funding for a new National Institute for Smart Data Innovation (NISDI) in Newcastle was announced by Chancellor Osborne in the Budget, which is set to support 1000 jobs in the region.

 Led by industry and Newcastle University, NISDI will enable businesses to extract value from smart data and increase competitiveness.